-The remaining one year of the original four year agreement from DEFRA means the Broads Authority has some certainty over the next few years.
-Longer term uncertainty still remains and future changes in government brings further uncertainty whether future three-year funding will be available.
+A one year funding agreement from DEFRA means the Broads Authority has some certainty over 2020/21.
+Longer term uncertainty still remains and future changes in government brings further uncertainty whether future multi-year funding will be available.
 Given the significant cash balances there is no significant risk that it will be unable to meet its commitments under financial instruments.
 All financial liabilities are due to be repaid within one to five years with the exception of the 20 year PWLB loan.
 Therefore there is no risk of having to borrow at unfavourable rates in future to replenish borrowings.